Find Affordable College Courses

 88 Yearly Graduations

-American Public University System is the 14th most popular school in the nation for students seeking a bachelor's degree in health professions and related clinical sciences.
+The 14th most popular school in the country for other health professions and related clinical sciences majors who are seeking their bachelor's degree is American Public University System.
 Roughly 50,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-The health professions and related clinical sciences program at American Public University System awarded 88 bachelor's degrees during the 2020-2021 school year.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+The average in-state tuition for full-time undergraduates is $8,400 per year, while in-state graduate students, on average, pay $7,650 per year.
+During the most recent year for which we have data, 88 people received their bachelor's degree in other health professions and related clinical sciences from American Military University.
+Of these students, 64% were women and 45% were members of underrepresented racial-ethnic groups.

 #15